 We consider a strategic dialogue task, where the ability to infer the other agent's goal is critical to the success of the conversational agent.
 While this problem can be naturally formulated as Bayesian planning, it is known to be a very difficult problem due to its enormous search space consisting of all possible utterances.
-In this paper, we propose an efficient Bayes-adaptive planning algorithm for goal-oriented dialogues, which combines RNN-based dialogue generation and MCTS-based Bayesian planning in a novel way, leading to a robust decision-making under the uncertainty of the other agent's goal.
+In this paper, we introduce an efficient Bayes-adaptive planning algorithm for goal-oriented dialogues, which combines RNN-based dialogue generation and MCTS-based Bayesian planning in a novel way, leading to robust decision-making under the uncertainty of the other agent's goal.
 We then introduce reinforcement learning for the dialogue agent that uses MCTS as a strong policy improvement operator, casting reinforcement learning as iterative alternation of planning and supervised-learning of self-generated dialogues.
-In the experiments, we demonstrate that our Bayes-adaptive dialogue planning agent significantly outperforms the state-of-theart in a negotiation dialogue domain.
+In the experiments, we demonstrate that our Bayes-adaptive dialogue planning agent significantly outperforms the state-of-the-art in a negotiation dialogue domain.
 We also show that reinforcement learning via MCTS further improves end-task performance without diverging from human language.

-1 Introduction
+Introduction

 Building an end-to-end conversational agent for the goal-oriented dialogue is one of the most promising applications of artificial intelligence, yet very challenging mainly due to the following two reasons: First, since the other agent's goal is not directly observable, the agent should be able to plan under the uncertainty of the other agent's goal.
 While this can be naturally formulated as Bayesian planning, computing Bayes-optimal policy itself is generally infeasible except for very small-scale problems.
-Second, optimizing the agent through goal-based training by vanilla reinforcement learning (e.g. REINFORCE) is inefficient and unstable due to the high variance of policy gradient estimator, and it typically leads to divergence from human language [6, 16].
+Second, optimizing the agent through goal-based training by vanilla reinforcement learning (e.g. REINFORCE) is inefficient and unstable due to the high variance of policy gradient estimator, and it typically leads to divergence from human language (Lewis et al. 2017; Buck et al. 2018).

-Due to the inherent difficulty of Bayesian planning, existing works for the end-to-end goal-based dialogue agent either do not perform multi-step planning or just adopt a simple dialogue rollout with an arbitrarily fixed goal of the other agent [16, 27], but these remedies do not fundamentally address the problem.
+Due to the inherent difficulty of Bayesian planning, existing works for the end-to-end goal-based dialogue agent either do not perform multi-step planning or just adopt a simple dialogue rollout with an arbitrarily fixed goal of the other agent (Lewis et al. 2017; Yarats and Lewis 2018), but these remedies do not fundamentally address the problem.
 As for the issue of diverging from human language, interleaving reinforcement learning (i.e. goal-based training) and supervised learning (i.e. maximum-likelihood training) has been proposed and widely adopted, but it still suffers from divergence from human language even with carefully chosen hyper-parameters.
-Recently, latent representation models for actions (or sentences) [27, 29] have been proposed to disentangle the semantics of the utterance and the natural language generation.
+Recently, latent representation models for actions (or sentences) (Yarats and Lewis 2018; Zhao, Xie, and Eskénazi 2019) have been proposed to disentangle the semantics of the utterance and the natural language generation.
 In the framework, goal-based training was performed in the space of the latent variables instead of directly optimizing utterances.
-While these approaches can successfully prevent diverging from human language in principle, their goal-based learning process relying on the REINFORCE gradient update is still unstable and is prone to local optima.
+While these approaches can successfully prevent diverging from human language in principle, their goalbased learning process relying on the REINFORCE gradient update is still unstable and is prone to local optima.